 The perception that people have when they think of a spouse versus a common-law partner varies much more than in the eye of the law.
-For the most part, Canadian immigration policy doesn’t favour one type of conjugal relationship over the other, providing both types of unions with the same level of respect.
+For the most part, Canadian immigration policy for spousal sponsorship doesn’t favour one type of conjugal relationship definition over another providing both types of unions with the same level of respect.
 This also means that those in common-law relationships can expect to go through the same rigorous screening process as those who are married, but with a greater burden of proof to verify their relationship when it comes to sponsorship.

 Definitions of Common-Law Versus Spouse